 About Bothwell Castle

-It was subjected to several sieges and being taken by each of the opposing sides several times.
-The most famous of these attacks occurred in 1301.
-At this time, Edward I laid siege to Bothwell and, with a force of almost seven thousand, the English eventually succeeded in taking the castle.
+It was thus never completed, yet despite its unfinished state Bothwell Castle was often at the centre of the conflict.
+Suffering numerous sieges, Bothwell was taken by each of the opposing sides several times.
+The most famous of these occurred in 1301, when Edward I laid siege to Bothwell with a force of almost 7,000, and eventually succeeded in taking the castle.

-In 1362, Bothwell Castle passed to the aristocratic Black Douglas family by marriage and they rebuilt it.
-Whilst not adhering to the structure of the Morays, the new Bothwell Castle was still formidable and parts of it – notably its chapel – can still be seen.
+In 1362, Bothwell Castle passed to the aristocratic Black Douglas family by marriage, and a large rebuilding programme was begun.
+Whilst not strictly adhering to the structure of the Morays’ castle, the new Bothwell Castle was still formidable and parts of it – notably its chapel – can still be seen today.

 Bothwell Castle today

 Today, Bothwell Castle is managed by Historic Environment Scotland, and visitors can explore its imposing ruins.
 The Moray’s 13th century ‘donjon’ still stands today, while in the prison tower the castle’s eery medieval cells can be viewed, offering a glimpse into what life may have been like for those imprisoned within Bothwell’s walls.

 The 14th century Chapel also survives from the days of the Black Douglas family along with their eminent great hall, undoubtedly once a hub of festivity.
 The surrounding area too provides a picturesque visit, with the River Clyde and a semi-natural woodland adjacent to the site.